parrt/msds692/notes/pdf.md

 $ pip install pdfminer
 ```

-Then use `pdf2txt.py` as a command from the commandline, which will spit the text out to standard output:
+Then use `pdf2txt.py` as a command from the commandline, which will spit the text out to standard output.
+First download a sample PDF, such as [Dr_Maxwell_Glen_Berry.pdf](https://www.eisenhower.archives.gov/education/articles/Dr_Maxwell_Glen_Berry.pdf) then pass the filename to `pdf2txt.py`:

 ```bash
 $ pdf2txt.py ~/data/Dr_Maxwell_Glen_Berry.pdf